 I would very much welcome feedback on any of the content featured in these maps and especially if anyone would like to contribute with photographs or definitions.

 I hope you enjoy!

-He gained an MA and M.Litt from the University of St. Andrews in Ancient History and Archaeology before deciding to go into teaching and gained his PGCE.
+He gained an MA and M.Litt from the University of St. Andrews in Ancient History and Archaeology before deciding to go into teaching and gained his PGCE in Classics.

-He currently resides in Edinburgh with his lovely wife and is Head of Classics at a Prep School in the city.
+He is currently Head of Classics at a Prep School.